Canon 1D C vs Nikon D5600

 Review summary: Canon 1D C vs Nikon D5600

-So what conclusions can be drawn?
-Is the Canon 1D C better than the Nikon D5600 or vice versa?
+So how do things add up?
+Which of the two cameras – the Canon 1D C or the Nikon D5600 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher definition movie capture (4K/24p vs 1080/60p).